 The key to incorporating white foods healthily into your diet is to be mindful of portion sizes.
 Foods like pasta, cereal, bread, and pizza can be part of a well-balanced meal when consumed in appropriate amounts.
 Rather than centering your entire meal around these items.
 Use them as side dishes and complement them with colourful vegetables, fruits, and protein sources.
 Moderation is the key, as the saying goes, “the poison is in the dose.”

 Registered Dietitian Nutritionist, Frances Largeman-Roth, who authored “The Carb Lovers Diet” and “Eating in Color,” suggests that pasta can be an excellent vehicle to encourage the consumption of nutrient-rich foods like vegetables, pulses, and fresh herbs.
 Similarly, potatoes can be utilized as a base for creating a well-balanced meal by topping them with vegetables and lean protein sources.

 Carbs are an essential source of energy for your body and brain.
 Completely eliminating them from your diet may leave you feeling drained at work and during exercise.
 Therefore, it’s essential to include a variety of unprocessed white foods in your diet.
 Cauliflower, white beans, onions, and similar foods are excellent choices that provide fibre, vitamins, and minerals to support your overall health.

-- Use “white” foods like pasta and bread as a part of your plate, not the focus of the meal.
-Balance your meal with a proper portion among lean protein and vegetables by using them as the vehicle for added nutrition.
+- Use “white” foods like pasta and bread as a part of your plate, but not the main focus of the meal.
+Balance your plate with appropriate portions of lean protein and colourful vegetables to enhance the nutritional value of your meals.

-- Enjoy a variety of unprocessed white foods: cauliflower, white beans, onions, etc. You’ll net the benefits of fibre, vitamins, and minerals associated with each.
+- Embrace a variety of unprocessed white foods like cauliflower, white beans, and onions, to reap the benefits of fibre, vitamins, and minerals that they offer.